thk2b/xcontrol/README.md

 Pure actions only modify the state, with no side effects.
 That is, in pseudocode: `action = (state1, ...args) => state2`.

-Actions which cause actions are unpure.
+Unpure actions cause side effects (other actions, logging, rendering, network calls... ).
 They can cause actions both from their own controller and from other controller instances.
 That is, unpure actions can subscribe to other controllers (they can read the state and cause actions).
 Unpure actions can also be asynchronous.

 ## classes